IgniteUI/help-topics/topics/07_What's-New/01_Whats New Revision History/03_Whats_New_In_2014_Volume2.md

 ### <a id="bootstrap-theming"></a>Bootstrap theming

-This release adds a mechanism to apply any Bootstrap theme (which uses LESS variables defined by Bootstrap) look and feel to the Ignite UI controls.
+This release adds a mechanism to apply any Bootstrap theme (which uses LESS variables defined by Bootstrap) look and feel to the %%ProductName%% controls.
 The resulting themes are standalone and can be used with or without Bootstrap.

 The product comes with four preset themes “Bootstrap” (equivalent to the default Bootstrap theme), “Superhero”, “Yeti”, “Flatly” which are compiled against the respective themes taken from [bootswatch.com](http://bootswatch.com/) site.